 Even though the pilots were trained professionals, and every precaution was taken to keep the crew as safe as possible, flying has inherent dangers that the performers flirted with every day.
 Pilot Art Scholl, while performing a flat spin, was unable to recover from his maneuver and ended up accidentally crashing his jet because of it.

-The film was then dedicated to Scholl's memory.
-And now, for no reason, the volleyball scene.
+The film was then dedicated in Scholl's memory.